ThomasWins/COP4331LAMPstack/README.md

 # Login & Contact Page Website

-This project demonstrates the integration of APIs, databases, HTML, CSS, and PHP to build a functional login system and contact page.
+Group project that demonstrates the integration of APIs, databases, HTML, CSS, and PHP to build a functional login system and contact page.

 ## Features